Real time synchronisation of a free-running atomic clock time base with UTC using GNSS signals for application in experimental physics: Introduction

 A common solution for synchronisation to UTC consists in disciplining the frequency of the master clock of the experiment to the signals of a GNSS receiver.
 In this work, we test a solution where the time base is generated by a free-running atomic clock and the time stamps of the recorded events are corrected using the GNSS signals.
 This method described in \cite{HKProceedings} and \cite{DALMAZZONE} allows more freedom and control over the setup.
 For instance, it is more robust against temporary low GNSS exposure or failures of the receiver.

 The results presented here are part of studies to prove the feasibility and the efficiency of the developed correction method.
 A first step towards the validation of this approach was achieved in~\cite{DALMAZZONE} where we demonstrated the efficiency of the correction in post-processing (applied after the full data-taking period of $\sim30$ days): a stabilisation of a Rubidium clock drift was achieved at the level of about 5 ns.
-The results presented here aims at demonstrating the feasibility and the efficiency of the method in realistic cases.
-In particular, the method is applied as an online correction to the signals coming from a Rubidium clock and a magnetic Caesium one with different intrinsic performances.
+The results presented here aim at demonstrating the feasibility and the efficiency of the method in real-time.
+Indeed, a real-time correction of the time base is needed for instance for the long-baseline program of Hyper-Kamiokande in order to open a data-taking window corresponding to the arrival of the neutrino spill emitted from the J-PARC accelerator $295$~km away.
+This $5~\mu$s spill is composed of bunches separated by around $600$~ns so a $100$~ns synchronisation is required to see this spill structure.
+In this paper, the method is applied as an online correction to the signals coming from either a Rubidium clock or a magnetic Caesium one with different intrinsic performances.